Ampny/Ampny.github.io/content/post/in-some-cases-the-moon-is-you.md

 It's a familiar feeling, especially regarding creativity.
 I often feel that I can appreciate the beauty of art, but somehow I lack any spark to really create.
 It's a crummy place to be.
 It transforms the joy of appreciating something wonderful into a place of lack, and the freedom of creating into a place of discursive judgement.
 It's not nice for myself, or the person creating!

-That day, I read this poem by Ryokan, translated in *Sky Above, Great Wind*.
+That day, I read this poem by Ryokan, translated by Kazuaki Tanahashi in *Sky Above, Great Wind*.

 >I don't regard my life \
 >as insufficient. \